-Even assertive ingredients can calm the stomach like the puckery tartness of cranberries, tempered by pineapple and honey.
+Even assertive ingredients like puckery-tart cranberries can be tempered by pineapple and honey.

 - 1 navel orange

 - 12 ounces (3 cups) fresh or frozen cranberries